funkonaut/funkonaut.github.io/_posts/1113-01-05-prusa-mini.md

 <br><br><br>

 ## Using the Prusa Mini+ 3D Printer
 Operating the Prusa Mini+ 3D printer involves several key steps.
-We recommend you read the whole [Prusa Minii+ manual](https://cdn.prusa3d.com/downloads/manual/prusa3d_manual_mini_en.pdf#_ga=2.202527442.239309772.1686773064-2124047584.1686773063).
+We recommend you read the whole [Prusa Mini+ manual](https://cdn.prusa3d.com/downloads/manual/prusa3d_manual_mini_en.pdf#_ga=2.202527442.239309772.1686773064-2124047584.1686773063).
 You will need to at least read enough of it to do the following:
 - **Understanding the Components** [*Chapter 5*](https://cdn.prusa3d.com/downloads/manual/prusa3d_manual_mini_en.pdf#%5B%7B%22num%22%3A35%2C%22gen%22%3A0%7D%2C%7B%22name%22%3A%22XYZ%22%7D%2C0%2C418.113%2Cnull%5D): Get familiar with the parts of the printer, including the extruder, print bed, LCD screen, and filament sensor.
 Understand their roles in the printing process.
 - **Loading the Filament** [*Chapter 5.6*](https://cdn.prusa3d.com/downloads/manual/prusa3d_manual_mini_en.pdf#%5B%7B%22num%22%3A42%2C%22gen%22%3A0%7D%2C%7B%22name%22%3A%22XYZ%22%7D%2C0%2C384.522%2Cnull%5D): The Prusa Mini+ has an easy-to-use filament sensor and loading system.
 Learn how to properly insert and remove filament.
 - **Using the LCD Screen** [*Chapter 5*](https://cdn.prusa3d.com/downloads/manual/prusa3d_manual_mini_en.pdf#%5B%7B%22num%22%3A35%2C%22gen%22%3A0%7D%2C%7B%22name%22%3A%22XYZ%22%7D%2C0%2C545.825%2Cnull%5D) *and* [*Chapter 6.1*](https://cdn.prusa3d.com/downloads/manual/prusa3d_manual_mini_en.pdf#%5B%7B%22num%22%3A55%2C%22gen%22%3A0%7D%2C%7B%22name%22%3A%22XYZ%22%7D%2C0%2C516.638%2Cnull%5D): Navigate through the menu, start prints, preheat the printer, and change settings using the LCD screen.